fair-research/bdbag/doc/cli.md

 ----
 ##### `--bag-path <path>`
 Mandatory path to a bag directory or bag archive file.

 If the target path is a directory and no bag structure exists in that path, a bag structure will be created "in-place".
 In order for a bag to be created in-place, the calling user must have write permissions for the specified directory.

+If the target path is an archive file and no other conflicting arguments are specified, the archive file will be extracted.

 ----
 ##### `--update`